 Here are five things everyone should know about Lehigh’s College of Health:

-The college has also grown its team as well, increasing to eight staff members and 27 faculty members.
-The additional offerings and resources since 2019 have increased the student body in kind, growing from 64 to over 220 undergraduate students, and zero to 30 graduate students.
+The college has also expanded its team, growing from eight staff members in 2023 to 12 today and from 27 faculty members in 2023 to 34.
+The additional offerings and resources since 2020 have correspondingly increased the student body, growing from 64 to 230 undergraduate students and to 43 graduate students.

 Dean Dolan stands in commencement attire with College of Health graduates on a green lawn with blue skies above.

-2. Faculty is dedicated to uncovering the factors that determine health and illness.
+2. The faculty is dedicated to uncovering the factors that determine health and illness.
 To do this, the College of Health employs faculty with expertise in community-based participatory research, the multiple determinants of health, epidemiology, health policy, biostatistics, and health data science.

-The faculty’s areas of expertise encompass a wide spectrum of critical topics, such as Indigenous peoples’ health, environmental justice, maternal and infant mortality, independence for individuals with disabilities, infectious and chronic diseases, mental health concerns of immigrant and aging populations, and the complexities of addiction.
+The faculty's areas of expertise encompass a broad spectrum of critical topics, such as Indigenous peoples' health, environmental health, maternal and infant mortality, independence for individuals with disabilities, infectious and chronic diseases, mental health concerns of immigrant and aging populations, and the complexities of addiction.

 3. 100% of students gain experiential learning opportunities.
-The College of Health devotes 25% of its credits in undergraduate students’ curricula to experiential learning.
-Providing learning opportunities outside the classroom is crucial to setting College of Health students up for success in the healthcare field, giving them a well-rounded understanding of health and wellness.
+The College of Health devotes 25% of its undergraduate students' credits to experiential learning.
+Providing learning opportunities outside the classroom is crucial preparation to succeed in the healthcare field, as it gives students a well-rounded understanding of health and wellness.

 Student stands beside her presentations at the College of Health symposium with hands clasped and smiling as she presents

-Thanks to donations and endowments, the College of Health offers funding for external experiential learning opportunities in order to make learning outside of the classroom accessible to all students.
+Thanks to donations and endowments, the College of Health offers funding for external experiential learning opportunities to make learning outside the classroom accessible to all students.

 4. Students are prepared for successful careers in the high-demand healthcare market.
-The health sector accounts for 18% of the GDP in the U.S., and from 2019–29, employment opportunities in the health sector have been predicted to grow by 15%, making for in-demand graduates.
+The health sector accounts for 18% of U.S. GDP, and from 2019 to 2029, employment opportunities in the health sector are predicted to grow by 15%, resulting in strong demand for graduates.

-The College of Health educates students to follow these careers with a deep understanding of the multiple determinants of health, experience working with communities, and a strong foundation in data analytics.
+The College of Health educates students for these careers with a deep understanding of the multiple determinants of health, experience working with communities, and a strong foundation in data analytics.

-5. Alumni have inspired and funded many of the most successful initiatives since the College of Health launched.
-With 600+ working in health care, Lehigh alumni supported the College of Health from the beginning.
-They continue influencing its success by mentoring students through Lehigh’s Healthcare Alliance alumni network.
-Many others come to classes to share their experience, expertise, and career paths with students.
-They also host and fund internships and facilitate partnerships at the College level.
+5. Alums have inspired and funded many of the most successful initiatives since the College of Health launched.
+With over 3,000 working in health roles, Lehigh alums have supported the College of Health from its inception.
+They continue to influence its success by mentoring students.
+Many others come to classes to share their experience, expertise, and career paths.
+They also host and fund internships and facilitate partnerships at the college level.

 Want to get involved?
-Learn more about how you can contribute to the Healthcare Alliance on their website, and email incoh@lehigh.edu for inquiries about funding, internships, and partnerships.
-And lastly, you can spread the word about the College of Health!
+Learn more about how you can contribute to the Healthcare Alliance by visiting its website, and email incoh@lehigh.edu with questions about funding, internships, and partnerships.
+And lastly, you can help by spreading the word about the College of Health!

 The College of Health's HST (Health, Science, and Technology) building on a day with clear skies